derniercri/multilayer-perceptron/README.md

 `Trainer` is the PID of the supervisor.

 ### launch a training
 To start the training, several values have to be initialized.
-Train values and train constants.
+Training values and training constants.
 (See the `training_value` and `training_constant` documentation)

 In our example, we want to recreate a `xor`.
 We will initialize our supervisor with a